handtruth/mctools/README.md

 `ChatObject::toString` clears all the decoration on the ChatMessage object and returns a simple `String`.

+`ChatObject::toChatString` creates JSON string that represents Chat message.
+You can use it to generate `tellraw` command, for an instance.

 If you need to create your own `ChatMessage` object you can either use its constructor or `ChatMessage` builder.